-If you have employees who are members of the SES, you need to have a contingency plan in place for when this employee might be on extended unpaid leave to cover their role and responsibilities.
-The other community service leave to take note of here is should an employee be empanelled for jury service on a lengthy case, you will need to cover their role but also continue to pay them.
+If you have employees who are members of the State Emergency Service (SES), Country Fire Authority (CFA) or similar, you need to have a contingency plan in place for when this employee might be on extended unpaid leave to cover their role and responsibilities.
+The other community service leave to take note of here is, should an employee be empanelled for jury service on a lengthy case, you will need to cover their role, but also continue to pay them.